amar-laksh/amar-laksh.github.io/content/posts/2025-01-24-fascinating-things-to-learn.md

 - I found the financial accounting manual for the Fedral Reserve of America.
 It provides a lot of detail into how things are structured inside the Fed.
 Seems like a pretty interesting place to start if you want to understand the Fed a bit more.
 [Fed Financial Statements](https://www.federalreserve.gov/aboutthefed/financial-accounting-manual-for-federal-reserve-banks.htm)
 - For a lot of Anglo-derived government systems, [The Consolidated Fund](https://en.wikipedia.org/wiki/Consolidated_Fund) is the main government bank account.

-- The Fed also works with other major central banks in issuing a special international reserve asset called [Special Drawing Rights (IMF)](https://www.imf.org/en/About/Factsheets/Sheets/2023/special-drawing-rights-sdr) (another useful link is the Wikipedia one on [SDR](https://en.wikipedia.org/wiki/Special_drawing_rights)) which is mainly issued to countries in order to help with climate change these days among other things.
+- The Fed also works with other major central banks in issuing a special international reserve asset called [Special Drawing Rights (IMF)](https://www.imf.org/en/About/Factsheets/Sheets/2023/special-drawing-rights-sdr) (another useful link on SDR is the [Wikipedia one](https://en.wikipedia.org/wiki/Special_drawing_rights)) which is mainly issued to countries in order to help with climate change these days among other things.

 ### The actions of central banks during the 2007-08 crisis